Grouping Bar in Blazor Pivot Table Component

 OnActionComplete

-• ActionName: It holds the name of the current action completed.
-The following are the UI actions and their names:
+• ActionName: Specifies the name of the action just completed.
+The table below lists possible UI actions and their corresponding action names:

 Action Action Name